-Hours after Letourneau, now 42, was freed, an attorney representing Fualaau, who is now 21, filed a motion to vacate the sentencing order that bars any further contact between the two.
+Hours after Letourneau, then 42, was freed from prison, an attorney representing Fualaau, then 21, filed a motion to vacate the sentencing order that barred any further contact between the two.
 "He is now an adult and, as an adult, is requesting that the court allow him to associated with other adults of his own choosing, specifically Mary K. Letourneau," the attorney argued (Seattle Post-Intelligencer, 2004).
 Fualaau himself was in New York, making the rounds of the national talk shows.

-Gregg Olsen, author of a book about the case (one of four published to date, with more on the way), said he was not surprised that Letourneau and Fualaau would seek to reunite.
+Gregg Olsen, author of a book about the case, said he was not surprised that Letourneau and Fualaau would seek to reunite.
 "She has a personal need to get back together with him to prove to the world this is a love story and not a crime story," he said.
 "Part of Mary Letourneau will never let go of this love" (Seattle P-I, 2004).

 Mary Katherine Schmitz Letourneau, born on January 30, 1962, grew up as one of six children in a devout Catholic family in Orange County, California.
-Her father, John George Schmitz (1930-2001), was an ultra-conservative Republican state senator and one-term Congressman who led southern California's right wing in the 1960s and 70s.
+Her father, John George Schmitz (1930-2001), was a conservative Republican state senator and one-term Congressman who led Southern California's right wing in the 1960s and 1970s.
 In 1972, he replaced George Wallace as the presidential candidate of the American Independent Party, after Wallace was paralyzed by a would-be assassin.
 Her mother, Mary, was a homemaker who was active in anti-feminist causes, including the campaign against the proposed Equal Rights Amendment to the U.S. Constitution.

 Schmitz's political career came to an end in 1982, when it was revealed that he had fathered two out-of-wedlock children with a former student, a young woman he had met while teaching political science at Santa Ana College.
 It was a scandal that would receive fresh attention in the wake of his daughter's illicit relationship with her own student.